Hypothyroid in Pregnancy: The Key to a Healthy Baby and Mother

 Takeaways for Hypothyroid in Pregnancy

 1. Test Early: Check TSH, T4, and thyroid antibodies before conception.
-If antibodies are present, consider a remission plan, such as our autoimmune program.
+If antibodies are present, signifying an autoimmune process like Hashimoto’s, consider a remission plan, such as our autoimmune program.

 2. Monitor Closely: If hypothyroidism is detected, consult your practitioner about nutrient support or thyroid hormone treatment.